 Another reason to act quickly after your accident is that your records on your follow-up treatment or continuing medical assistance may be crucial to your case.
 Part of your recovery process may require you to go through rehabilitation, surgery, and special medical equipment use.
 Your doctor might also give you special instructions on how to handle your injuries and what you should do moving forward.
 Meeting every follow-up treatment is also essential to your claim.
 All of these elements come together as part of filing a claim on time.
 The faster you act, the better your standing when filing your claim, and the better your chance at challenging any arguments from the liable parties.

 Getting Compensation Quickly After an Injury in Florida

 If you got injured in an accident in Florida, you will likely try to get compensation for your losses.
 However, this all circles back to receiving medical attention on time.
 Your medical bills – and other losses – are tied to your ability to file your claim within the statute of limitations.
 The statute of limitations sets a time limit to the filing of your claim.
 If you miss this legal deadline, your case may be dismissed, and with it, your chance to get compensation.
 But, how are the statute of limitations and getting medical assistance related?

 Suppose you were involved in a car accident.
 Under Florida law, part of your claim requires you to get medical attention and comply with the statute of limitations.
-If you were involved in a car accident in Florida, you have up to four years from the moment of your crash to file your claim with the court.
-This four-year period includes everything after your crash, such as the time it takes to get medical attention and any other treatment.
+If you were involved in a car accident in Florida, you have up to two years from the moment of your crash to file your claim with the court.
+This two-year period includes everything after your crash, such as the time it takes to get medical attention and any other treatment.